-You are assigned to a PE locker room based on how your gender identity is noted in the official student record.
-You and your family have the right to request a change to your name and/or gender listed in the official student record to align with your gender identity.
+You are assigned to a PE locker room based on your gender as noted in the official student record.
+You and your family have the right to request a change to your name and/or gender listed in the official student record to align with your identified gender.
 Use the Student Advocacy Form (bit.ly/studentadvocacyform) to notify ETHS of this request.